erichc91/Semantica/semantica-framework.md

 ## Conclusion

-Where symbols can drift, and meaning may fracture, Semantica anchors understanding back to Being itself: through the light of distinction, the consistency of cause and effect, the feedback of experience, and the preservation of information.
+Where symbols can drift, and meaning may fracture, Semantica anchors understanding back to Being itself: through distinction, consistency of cause and effect, feedback of experience, and the preservation of information.

 ---